-This open textbook is currently maintained by Dr. Alan Ng to support the University of Wisconsin online course German 391.
+This open textbook is currently maintained by Dr. Alan Ng and Dr. Sarah Korpi to support University of Wisconsin-Madison German programs such as German for Reading and Translation, which is open to anyone in the world.

 This textbook guides a learner who has no previous German experience to gain the ability to accurately understand formal written German prose, aided only by a comprehensive dictionary.